 Spurgeon - There were many priests at the same time-the sacrifices of the temple were too numerous to have been all of them performed by one man.
 All the descendants of Aaron were set apart to this work, and even then they required the aid of the Levites in certain inferior duties.
 And as there were many priests at one time, so there were many in succession.
 As a priest died, he was succeeded by his sons.
 By reason of infirmity, they were not able to continue in their office even through the whole of their lifetime; there was a certain period at which they were commanded to surrender their office to younger men.
 By reason of mortality the priesthood was perpetually changing-one high priest died, and was succeeded by another.
-Now the reason for the existence of many priests was this: no one priest had accomplished the work of expiation.
+Now the reason for the existence of many priests was this: no one priest had accomplished the work of explation.
 The good man has gone to his fathers and offered up the last of the morning lambs-but the morning lambs must still be offered.
-The high priest is dead, and there shall be no more opportunity for him to enter into that which is within the veil, but there must be a new high priest appointed, for the work is not finished.
+The high priest appointed, for the work is not finished.
 The sacrifice was offered once, but sin was not put away, and therefore had to be offered again.
 The great day of atonement came every year, when sin was afresh brought to remembrance.
 There was a day of atonement last year, but the people are unforgiven, and there must be a day of atonement this year.
 When that day is over and the priest has come forth in his holy and beautiful apparel, with the breastplate gleaming in the light of God, Israel may rejoice for a while, but there is one thought that will sadden her: there must be an atonement day next year.
 Sin still remains on Israel, despite all that the house of Aaron can do by all their sacrifices.

 THE PRIESTHOOD CONTRASTED

 THE OLD THE NEW

 Many priests One Priest

 Levitical High Priests Christ the Great High Priest

 Shadow True

 of Reality Reality

 Continually Sitting

 standing down

 Repeated Once-for-all

 offerings Offering

 Temporary Eternal

 Due to mortality Due to immortality

 Animal sacrifices Offered Himself

+Ineffectual Effective

-Ineffectual sacrifices Effective sacrifice
+sacrifices sacrifice

 Unable to Perfect those who draw near Saves completely, Makes perfect forever

+Entered Earthly Entered

-Entered Earthly Sanctuary Entered Heavenly Sanctuary
+Sanctuary Heavenly Sanctuary

+Only Completely

-Only covered sin Completely removes sin
+covered sin removes sin

+Limited Access Full Access

-Limited Access to God Full Access to God
+to God to God